 - Institute change

-In many respects, this model aligns with Prosci’s ADKAR model, since it emphasizes the need for guiding and engaging employees.
+This model aligns with Prosci’s ADKAR model in many respects since it emphasizes the need for guiding and engaging employees.

 However, it also includes elements that focus on the organizational side of change, such as forming a strategy.